 8. O Christmas tree, O Christmas tree:

-Watch out for your cat climbing the Christmas tree – he may become tangled or cause the tree to topple over.
+Watch out for your dog pulling the Christmas tree – he may become tangled or cause the tree to topple over.
 Ensure your tree is stable by investing in a sturdy base.

 9. And a happy New Year:

 Fireworks over New Year can be a source of anxiety to many cats and dogs.
 Make sure your pet is calm and comfortable by using a pheromone diffuser like Adaptil or Feliway and making sure your pet has a hideaway place where he feels safe in case it starts to sound scary outside.
 Close the curtains and turn on the TV or radio to help with distraction, but don’t fuss or comfort your pet if he is showing signs of fear – this only confirms that your pet is right to be afraid.

 10. We wish you a merry Christmas: